-The purpose of this Compensation Discussion and Analysis is to provide information about the Corporation's executive compensation philosophy, objectives, and processes and to discuss compensation decisions relating to the Corporation's Chief Executive Officer, Chief Financial Officer, and, if applicable, its three most highly compensated individuals acting as, or in a like capacity as, executive officers of the Corporation whose total compensation for the most recently completed financial year was individually equal to more than \$150,000 (the "NEOs" or "Named Executive Officers"), during the Corporation's most recently complete financial year, being the financial year ended March 31, 2013 (the "Last Financial Year").
-The only NEOs of the Corporation during the Last Financial Year were Aubrey Eveleigh, the President and Chief Executive Officer of the Corporation and Tom Mustapic, the Chief Financial Officer of the Corporation.
+The purpose of this Compensation Discussion and Analysis is to provide information about the Corporation's executive compensation philosophy, objectives, and processes and to discuss compensation decisions relating to the Corporation's Chief Executive Officer, Chief Financial Officer, and, if applicable, its three most highly compensated individuals acting as, or in a like capacity as, executive officers of the Corporation whose total compensation for the most recently completed financial year was individually equal to more than \$150,000 (the "NEOs" or "Named Executive Officers"), during the Corporation's most recently complete financial year, being the financial year ended March 31, 2014 (the "Last Financial Year").
+The only NEOs of the Corporation during the Last Financial Year were Aubrey Eveleigh, the President and Chief Executive Officer of the Corporation, Tom Mustapic, the Chief Financial Officer of the Corporation, and Peter Wood, Vice President, Exploration of the Corporation.